 - Requirements: You need to be a college student between 17 and 24 with a student ID; no minimum deposit to open the account.

-- Bonus: Get $100 as a new Chase checking customer when you open a Chase College Checking℠ account, enroll in paperless statements and complete 10 qualifying transactions within 60 days of account opening.
+- Bonus: Get $100 as a new Chase checking customer when you open a Chase College Checking℠ account and complete 10 qualifying transactions within 60 days of account opening.

 - App and online features: Deposit a check directly in the app, and pay your bills online.